salaboy/from-monolith-to-k8s/workshop.md

 You can download the models that you will be using in [the next steps from here](https://github.com/salaboy/from-monolith-to-k8s-assets/archive/1.0.0.zip).

-Once you downloaded the models, extract the ZIP file a place that you can quickly locate to upload these files in the next steps.
+Once you've downloaded the models, extract the ZIP file to a place that you can quickly locate, to upload these files in the next steps.

-Now, go back to your **Camunda Cloud Zeebe Cluster** list (you can do this by clicking in the top breadcrum with the name of your Organization):
+Now, go back to your **Camunda Cloud Zeebe Cluster** list (you can do this by clicking in the top breadcrumb with the name of your organization):

 <img src="workshop-imgs/32-camunda-cloud-cluster-list.png" alt="Cluster Details" width="700px">